 That being said, after three weeks of exploring Vietnam I absolutely fell in love with the food and, months later, I miss it terribly.
 It honestly didn’t seem to matter what I tried, I liked it all, though I definitely had my favourites.
 So for anyone headed to Vietnam, these are my top must try Vietnamese street foods.

 Bun cha is my absolute favourite.
 I first tried it at a restaurant in Ho Chi Minh City, and ate it daily when I got to its birthplace, Hanoi.
 It’s the Vietnamese food I miss the most.

 Bun cha is a pork and broth dish served with rice noodles and herbs.
 The pork is grilled over a fire and served in bite-size patties with a fish sauce enhanced broth.
 Along with the pork and broth you will be served a bowl of rice noodles and herbs.
 Now comes the fun part; add the herbs as you please (chili, mint, coriander, and basil are common) and the noodles.
 Personally I don’t add all the noodles at once, but kind of in little clumps to eat as I go so they don’t soak up all the broth.

-Bun cha originated in Hanoi which is still the best and easiest place to get it.
+Bun cha originated in Hanoi which is still the best and easiest place to get this popular Vietnamese street food.
 It’s important to point out that bun cha is a lunchtime only food, available between the hours of around 11am-3pm.
 You won’t be able to find any street vendors cooking it around the dinner hour so be sure to get your fill during the day.